CALIFORNIA DEP. OF PUBLIC HEALTH

 Targeted case-based assistance

-Case-based ticketing system allows enrollment workers to step in when necessary, using voice call and screen sharing integrations to provide enhanced service
+Case-based ticketing system allows enrollment workers to step in when necessary, using voice call and screen sharing integrations to provide enhanced service.

 All-in-one patient management for enrollment workers

-Consolidate and ease work burden through simplified navigation between patients
+Consolidate and ease work burden through simplified navigation between patients.

 WHY NOT TELEHEALTH?

-I learned after talking to the program directors that CDPH actually does partner with telehealth providers to provide PrEP-AP enrollment assistance; however, these contracts typically terminate after 2-3 years, and create a disruptance in the patients’ healthcare as new providers were being found.
+I learned after talking to the program directors that CDPH actually does partner with telehealth providers to provide PrEP-AP enrollment assistance; however, these contracts typically terminate after 2-3 years, and create a disturbance in the patients’ healthcare as new providers were being found.

 Since my goal was to create a reliable, long-term solution, I opted instead to create a standardized application system that could be managed directly by the state.